Browse Articles

 Update Operation

-We can update records of the table(s) using stored procedure by passing data in input parameters.
-Below code is used to update a table "Employee" using a stored procedure
+We can update records of the table(s) using the stored procedure by passing data in input parameters.
+The below code is used to update a table "Employee" using a stored procedure in SQL

 CREATE PROCEDURE usp_UpdateEmployee